melentye/andrey-melentyev.com/src/2017-10-30_patterns-in-modern-ml-systems.md

 Tags: machine learning, deployment, monitoring, infrastructure, google, uber, klarna
 Modified: 2017-10-30 15:57
 Status: draft
-Summary: Analysis of modern machine learning deployments by Google, Uber and Klarna
+Summary: Analysis of modern machine learning deployments by Google, Uber and Klarna.

 ## Main parts

 * Data ingestion.
 Data quality issues can be caused for a number of reasons, including but not limited to code defects, human error or system failures.
 When it comes to data quality, Spotify Engineering shares their experience in [Data Quality By Engineers, For Engineers]((https://labs.spotify.com/2017/10/17/tc4d-data-quality-by-engineers-for-engineers/) blog post.
 * Data analysis.
 Have a good pre-defined set of statistics calculate for different types of features.
 Allow defining custom statistics.
+Visualization matters - https://blog.acolyer.org/2017/10/31/same-stats-different-graphs-generating-datasets-with-varied-appearance-and-identical-statistics-through-simulated-annealing/
 * Data transformation, aka feature extraction.
 Feature-to-integer mapping, etc. Important to have the same logic in training and serving time, for example to package it in the trained model.
 * Data validation.
 Use schema to verify that feature matches the necessary data type, fits into min-max values interval or is from a pre-defined set.
 Provide actionably options to the user: exclude feature, update schema.
 Can include more specific requirements like a distribution of values.
 Make sure feature is present in a certain fraction of examples (or in all of them if mandatory).
 Integrate data validation with bug tracking so that data defects can be treated accordingly.
 * Training.
 Performance improvements: warm start.
 Usability: high level Feature and Estimator API.